 Order Active Host Port Туре 1 ©.
-192.168.5.153 389 Active Directory Server © Edit 2 ©.
-192.168.5.93 389 LDAP Server © Edit 3 0 re.raritan.com 389 Active Directory Server © Edit 4 C tw.oxtechadd.com 636 Active Directory Server ☑ Edit
+192.168.5.153 389 Active Directory Server Ø Edit 2 ©.
+192.168.5.93 389 LDAP Server ⊘ Edit 3 0 re.raritan.com 389 Active Directory Server Ø Edit 4 ©. tw.oxtechadd.com 636 Active Directory Server © Edit ☐ Delete

 When that page shows currently disabled, which is the default.
 While disabled, all users are authenticated via the local database of the User Station so their user credentials must be available on the User Station.
 Therefore, only local users can log in.
-See Users (on page 109).
+See Users (on page 118).

-When that page shows currently enabled.
+When that page shows , the LDAP authentication is currently enabled.
 While enabled, all users are authenticated via the LDAP servers so only LDAP users can log in.
 The only local user that can log in is the admin user.

-► To enable/disable the LDAP authentication:
+To enable/disable the LDAP authentication: